Robot Butchers – Because Humans Aren’t Cutting It

 Automated meat production isn’t a new concept but the sophistication of the SCT robots is unheard of.
 The machines actually use x-ray vision to look at the carcasses before making cuts, and all that data is then evaluated with deep learning algorithms such that the robots actually get better over time.

 For now they are primarily focused on butchering lambs which while cute and furry, also taste delicious.
 Moving to cattle is actually more complex and the size of the animals becomes an issue as well.
 Nonetheless, SCT has its sights set on moving into that space next and in particular, wants to sell into the American cattle butchering market which is presently dominated by humans.
-If you actually want to see some of these robots in action, check out this video from SCT:

 For those of you that remember a show called Seinfeld, there was actually an episode called stock tip where George Castanza says he has a “stock tip” about a company with a “robot butcher”.
 That’s not what this is.
 With that said, we reached out to Scott Technology before this article to see if they had any interest in listing their shares on the ASX or in the U.S. as an ADR so that we could take a small investment position in their company.
 It’s interesting, it’s little known, and we wouldn’t be surprised to see increased interest in their shares following this article (we always hold our positions 30 days as is our policy).